 That’s the main features, but it’s not everything.
 With Shopify, there are a few other ways of selling besides having your own store.

 Buy Button Sales Channel: This makes it possible to add e-commerce to any website or blog.
 You can place a “Buy Now” or “Order Now” buttons on any website where it’s possible to embed the necessary HTML code.
 This means your customers can buy from your store or they can buy from another site they already know and trust.
 This could be your WordPress blog or any other website you own.

 Facebook Sales Channel: You can use this feature to sell your products directly from Facebook.
 The products appear on the shop tab of your Facebook page and your customers can check out without leaving Facebook.

 Twitter Sales Channel: If you are in the US you can promote your products on Twitter, you can add a “Buy Now” button to your Tweets.
-Customers who have the Twitter IOS app can make a purchase without having to go to your store.
+Customers who have the Twitter IOS app can purchase without having to go to your store.

 Pinterest Sales Channel: Again this seems to be for the US only, you can add a “Buy It” button to all pins of products posted to Pinterest.
 Your customers can buy without being redirected to your store if they have the Pinterest IOS app.

 Shopify Point of Sale (POS): This system allows you to manage an online and offline store from one centralized location.
 You can manage your inventory, transactions, and customer details for your online and offline businesses from one place, saving huge amounts of time.
 The POS app works with iPhones or iPads along with the Shopify card reader which plugs directly into your iPad.
 In effect, this turns your iPad into a payment terminal.
 When a customer purchases from your physical store the client’s information, sales details, and inventory tracking are synchronized with your online store.